 How much do you charge?

 Each session in the city currently costs $130.
 I don't have a different fee for initial sessions; each session costs the same.

-At Mortdale, initial sessions are $120, and subsequent half-hour treatments are $80.
+At Mortdale, initial sessions are $120, and subsequent half-hour sessions are $80.
 If you prefer a longer treatment at Mortdale, 45 minute treatments are $120 and one-hour treatments are $160.

 Is this covered by Medicare?

 There are some very specific sessions covered by Medicare, but unless your GP has specifically referred you for them, then my treatments don't come under Medicare.

 I take AMEX in the city, but not at Mortdale.

 Will my insurance cover this?
 Do you take HICAPS?

 Your health insurance policy will probably pay some of this if you have extras cover, but you will need to check with your provider about the level of cover you have.
 I have HICAPS, which means that I can swipe your card; you only need to pay for the gap.